 College Pay Offer 2020/21

 The Provost’s Board appreciates the efforts you make on an annual basis as part of this process to represent the best interests of staff.
-The Board have carefully considered your pay claim, which you presented at the September Board meeting, alongside our principles we have already mentioned.
-The College’s average salaries remain above both the London and Russell Group averages, helping the College to recruit and retain the high-calibre staff who deliver our mission and as stated above the national pay award this year is zero.
+The Board have carefully considered your pay claim, which you presented at the May Board meeting, alongside our principles we have already mentioned.
+The College’s average salaries continue to remain above both the London and Russell Group averages, helping the College to recruit and retain the high-calibre staff to deliver our mission.

-This offer and your pay claim will be placed on the Local Pay Bargaining Webpage after our second negotiating meeting on 14 October 2020.
+This offer will be placed on the Local Pay Bargaining Webpage after our second negotiating meeting on 18 June 2021.